 Some of the most spectacular rock art in Utah is to be found in Nine Mile Canyon northeast of Price.
 The canyon is actually 40 miles long, do not let the name deceive you.
 Nine Mile Canyon is remote, hostile, unblemished and roughly beautiful.
 Called "the world's longest art gallery" it is home to numerous rock art panels, including the famous "Hunter Panel".
 Most of the rock art was created by the Fremont Indians who occupied this area some 1,000 years ago.

 If visiting from Salt Lake City, Utah the canyon can be explored in a full day.
 I recommend starting the tour in Wellington, Utah and exiting at Myton, Utah.
 This will give you a great understanding of what the early settlers and soldiers in the Uintah Basin had to contend with.
-The roads to all listed sites are well maintained, all weather gravel roads and can be driven in the family sedan.
+The roads to all listed sites are either paved or all weather gravel roads and can be driven in the family sedan.
 The complete tour is approximately 100 miles long and there is no service after leaving Wellington, so plan accordingly.
 Mountain Biking:

 Nine Mile Canyon provides many opportunities for mountain bikes.
 All routes are very easy on well maintained gravel and dirt roads.
 With a car spot it is very easy to ride the entire canyon down hill.
 If you begin at the Nine Mile Canyon Day Use Area the trip is a very enjoyable 20 mile ride.
 A second option is to drive the main canyon and ride the side canyons.

 History of Name: